John Loring (Royal Navy officer, died 1808)

-Family and first commands
+Early life and naval career

 Loring's origins are obscure.
 He was the grandson of Joshua Loring, a naval officer who had served in North America during the Seven Years' War and had commanded a squadron on the Great Lakes during the American War of Independence.
 He was also the first-cousin of John Wentworth Loring, who also embarked on a naval career and rose to the rank of admiral.
 John Loring was commissioned as a lieutenant on 3 December 1779.
 He still held this rank by the outbreak of the French Revolutionary Wars and in January 1793 was appointed to command the fireship HMS Conflagration.
-Promoted to commander on 16 May 1793, he sailed Conflagration to the Mediterranean on 22 May and was part of Lord Hood's fleet at the occupation and siege of Toulon.
+Promoted to commander on 16 May 1793, he sailed Conflagration to the Mediterranean on 22 May and was part of Lord Hood's fleet at the siege of Toulon.
 She was under repair there when the city was evacuated, and was burnt on Hood's orders to avoid falling into French hands on 18 December 1793.
 He returned to England and was given command of the 16-gun sloop HMS Hazard, which he served in from April 1794 until 1795.

 Loring was made acting-captain of the 74-gun HMS Bellerophon on 12 April 1796 while Bellerophon was serving off Ushant on the Brest blockade.
 Bellerophon's nominal commander, Captain James Cranstoun, 8th Lord Cranstoun, had been appointed Governor of Grenada and left the ship to prepare to take up his post.
 Loring was in command until being superseded by Cranstoun's replacement, Captain Henry D'Esterre Darby, on 11 September.
 He seems to have left the ship shortly after this and by October 1796 had presumably been promoted to captain as he commissioned the 32-gun HMS Proselyte and prepared her for service.
 He took her out to Jamaica in February 1797 and there had some success against privateers, capturing the French 6-gun privateer schooner Liberté later that year.
 In 1799 he is recorded as taking command of the 74-gun HMS Carnatic at Jamaica, holding the post until 1800.
 He took over the 74-gun HMS Hannibal that year, but paid her off later in 1800.
 He appears to have briefly commissioned the 98-gun HMS Prince in early November 1801, but had received a new appointment before the end of the month.